Inverting cosmic ray propagation by Convolutional Neural Networks: Cosmic Ray propagation

 \section{Cosmic Ray propagation}

 Charged CRs diffuse in the random magnetic field of the Milky Way and interact with the interstellar medium (ISM).
-During the propagation, CR particles acquire/lose energies and fragment into secondary particles due to the interactions with the ISM and fields.
+During propagation, CR particles acquire or lose energy and fragment into secondary particles due to interactions with the ISM and magnetic fields.
 The general form of the diffusion equation of CRs in the Milky Way with the source function $Q({\bf x},p)$ is~\cite{Strong:2007nh}

-where $\psi$ is the CR differential number density per unit momentum interval, ${\bf V_c}$ is the convection velocity$, \dot{p}\equiv{\rm d}p/{\rm d}t$ is the momentum loss rate, and $\tau_f$ and $\tau_r$ are time scales for fragmentation and radioactive decay, respectively.
+where $\psi$ is the CR differential number density per unit momentum interval, ${\bf V_c}$ is the convection velocity$, \dot{p}\equiv{\rm d}p/{\rm d}t$ is the momentum loss rate, and $\tau_f$ and $\tau_r$ are the time scales for fragmentation and radioactive decay, respectively.
 Considering a particle with momentum $p$ and charge $Ze$, we assume a spatially homogeneous diffusion coefficient $D_{xx}$ as~\cite{Maurin:2010zp}

-where $\beta\equiv v/c$ is the particle velocity in unit of light speed $c$, $R\equiv pc/Ze$ is the rigidity, $\delta$ describes the rigidity-dependence of the diffusion coefficient, and $D_0$ is a normalization parameter.
-The parameter $\eta$ gives a phenomenological modification of the diffusion coefficient at low energies, which is expected to better fit the data \cite{DiBernardo:2009ku}.
-The momentum diffusion term is to describe the reacceleration of CRs during the propagation, with the diffusion coefficient $D_{pp}$ relating with $D_{xx}$ as~\cite{Seo:1994}
+where $\beta\equiv v/c$ is the particle velocity at light speed $c$, $R\equiv pc/Ze$ is the rigidity, $\delta$ describes the rigidity-dependence of the diffusion coefficient, and $D_0$ is a normalization parameter.
+The parameter $\eta$ gives a phenomenological modification of the diffusion coefficient at low energies to better fit the data~\cite{DiBernardo:2009ku}.
+The momentum diffusion term describes the reacceleration of CRs during propagation, where the diffusion coefficient $D_{pp}$ relating to $D_{xx}$ as~\cite{Seo:1994}

 where $v_A$ is the Alfven speed.
 We assume that CRs are confined within a cylinder with a radius of $R_h=20$~kpc and a thickness of $2z_h$.
-CRs outside this region are assumed to freely escape.
-It has been shown that the reacceleration model can fit the currently available data well, while the propagation with a large convection is disfavored \cite{Yuan:2018lmc}.
-Therefore, we restrict the current work in the reacceleration model configuration, and the main propagation parameters are $D_0$, $\delta$, $\eta$, $v_A$, and $z_h$.
+CRs outside this region are assumed to escape freely.
+Ref.~\cite{Yuan:2018lmc} showed that the reacceleration model can fit the currently available data well.
+However, propagation with significant convection is disfavoured.
+Therefore, we restrict the current work to the reacceleration model configuration and the main propagation parameters are $D_0$, $\delta$, $\eta$, $v_A$, and $z_h$.